Dan-Bunkering Loses Two From Monaco Office

 Dan-bunkering: office moves.
 File image/Pixabay.

-Two bunker traders have left Dan-Bunkering's Monaco office
+Two bunker traders have left Dan-Bunkering's Monaco office.

 The decision was amicable and there was a proper handover, the company said.